 "Lemongrass and cinnamon bark are known to be a tad too strong to use in high dosages for DIY skin care products, but they work wonders on battling bacteria in the air," Winters adds.

 Cary Caster, a botanist and founder of essential oil line 21 Drops, also points to conifer oils like pine, spruce, and fir since they contain pinene, a chemical compound with well-documented antibacterial properties.
 "These oils are particularly great to help clear and support the lungs, which is our first line of defense against airborne bacteria.
 They also help to make the house smell like the winter season with their earthy scents," she says.

-"Sweet orange, lemon, and grapefruit essential oils are all antimicrobial and destroy airborne germs with their high levels of limonene," explains Caster.
+"Sweet orange, lemon, and grapefruit essential oils are all antimicrobial4 and destroy airborne germs with their high levels of limonene," explains Caster.
 "These citrus oils are also highly beneficial to the liver and lymphatic systems, which makes them a double bonus for cleansing the blood of toxins."

 How to use them.